 - CSAT: By turning this feature on, you can easily send out customer satisfaction surveys and track each agents’ performance.

-- Custom reports and dashboards: At this level, you can start to personalize the type of data you collect and analyze.
+- Custom reports and dashboards: At this level, you can start to personalize reporting and the type of data you collect and analyze.

 - Multiple languages: Zendesk supports over 60 different languages from all over the world.